 Option d – The Legislative Assembly of the concerned state

-(b) by the President on the recommendation of the Governor of the State.
+(b) By the President on the Governor’s recommendation

-(c) by the Governor on the recommendation of the Council of Ministers.
+(c) By the Governor on the advice of the Council of Ministers

-(d) by the Parliament as per resolution passed by the Legislative Assembly of the State.
+(d) By Parliament following a resolution passed by the State Legislative Assembly

-Option d – by the Parliament as per resolution passed by the Legislative Assembly of the State
+Option d – By Parliament following a resolution passed by the State Legislative Assembly

-Who among the following is the State Legislature decides whether bill is a Money Bill or not?
+Who in the State Legislature decides whether a bill is a Money Bill or not?

 (b) Chief Minister

-Consider the following statements.
-I. The Governor may dismiss the Speaker of the Legislative Assembly of a State and Chairman of the Legislative Council of the State.
+Consider the statements: I. The Governor may dismiss the Speaker of the Legislative Assembly and Chairman of the Legislative Council.
 II.
-The Governor in his discretion can reserve a Bill for the consideration of the President.
-Select the correct answer from the codes given below.
+The Governor can reserve a bill for the President’s consideration at their discretion.

 (a) Only I